 If any emergency, weather delay or other situation leads to a delay in a departure from or return to the US, the student is responsible for normal living expenses for the additional time spent in the U.S. or abroad and for penalties or costs related to changed airline tickets.

 ⇧ 11.
 Change in Program Structure

-LeadAbroad reserves the right to make cancellations, changes or substitutions in the program at any time because of emergency, changed conditions or LeadAbroad’s determination, in its sole discretion, that such changes or substitutions are in the best interest of the program or its participants.
+LeadAbroad reserves the right to make cancellations, changes or substitutions in the program at any time because of emergency, changed conditions or LeadAbroad’s determination, in its sole discretion that such changes or substitutions are in the best interest of the program and/or its participants.
 Refunds or reduction in fees will not apply to such changes as long as the new arrangements are similar to the plan originally communicated.
 It is LeadAbroad’s sole discretion to decide level of similarity.

 ⇧ 12.
 Payment Methods